Okmeque1/software/CONTRIBUTING.md

 4 -> If you have a solution for the issue, do a pull request and don't paste a blob of code in the issues.

+5 -> Check for duplicates.
+Imma come back in 2047 and see like 5000 issues that are the same thing.

 ## Pull Request guidelines :

 1 -> Be clear and detailed about what you changed.
 This can be line numbers, formats like "print(str(integer_result) + " is the result" -> "print(f"{integer_result} is the result""